timmahrt/pyJuliusAlign/README.md

 ## Major Revisions

-Ver 2.0.5 (October 11, 2020)
+Ver 3.0.0 (October 11, 2020)
-- Fixed a bug preventing the use of triphone models
+- Fixed a bug preventing the use of triphone models.
+- Requires a new python library (python-Levenshtein)

 Ver 2.0 (January 12, 2019)
 - pyJuliusAlign now works with the latest version of Julius and the Julius Segmentation Kit.